NLAFET/SyLVER/README.md

 Note that we use the `--disable-openmp` option because SyLVER works with the serial version of SPRAL and in this example we disabled the compilation of GPU kernels using the `--disable-gpu` option.
-Also, note that **the compilation flags used for SPRAL must match those used for the compilation of SyLVER**.
+Also, note that **the compilation flags used for SPRAL must match the flags used in the compilation of SyLVER**.
 Here we use the flags `-g -O2 -march=native` that corresponds to the `RelWithDebInfo` build type in SyLVER.